 4. PROGRESSIVE REGRESSION TESTING

-1. Focused on newly developed app or feature
+● Focused on a newly developed app or feature

 5. CORRECTIVE REGRESSION TESTING

-1. Rapid check to ensure the application is working well from critical functionality stand-point
+● Rapid check to ensure the application is working well from a critical functionality stand-point

 1. Enhanced Productivity

-One of the biggest benefits of Regression test automation is that it reduces the dependency on testers and hence frees up the resource.
+One of the biggest benefits of Regression test automation is that it reduces the dependency on testers and, hence, frees up resources.

 2. Better Stability and higher throughput

-Regression test automation helps in reducing the overall cost of testing by providing quick executions with minimum use of resources.
+Regression test automation helps reduce the overall cost of testing by providing quick executions with minimum use of resources.

-It is important for Regression test automation tools to provide self-healing for automated tests generated, thus helping the tests to dynamically adapt to the changes in the code during development.
-This brings the overall reduction in code defects thereby providing the stability to the product and improving efficiency.
+It is important for Regression test automation tools to provide self-healing for automated tests generated, thus helping the tests to dynamically adapt to the changes in the code during the development process.
+This brings an overall reduction in code defects, thereby providing stability to the product and improving efficiency.

 3. Quick to Test and Execute